-In order to fully appreciate these videos first travel back with me a bit.
+In order to fully appreciate these videos, first travel back with me a bit.
 If only I’d known how “one little moment in October” was going to play out and become such an important part of our journey I’d have kept better record of the exact date and time.
 But alas …

-AUGUST 22, 2019.
-“The night that changed EVERYTHING.”
-Sufficed to say there are still so many parts of “that night” and what led up to it that most people don’t know about, don’t need to know about and quite frankly, may NEVER know about, simply because so much of this trauma and tragedy has affected Gia in ways that will impact her life and psyche forever.
+“AUGUST 22, 2019“.
+Sufficed to say, there are still so many parts of “that night” and what led up to it that most people don’t know, don’t need to know, and quite frankly, may NEVER know, simply because so much of this nightmare has traumatized Gia in ways that will impact her psyche forever.
 She has so much to process through that I simply cannot explain and her road to recovery is not going to be easy.

 Mrs. Williamson, we did locate your husband in his car this morning with a self-inflicted gunshot wound to the head.
-I am so sorry to inform you that he is in fact deceased.
+I am so sorry to inform you that he is, in fact, deceased.

-The displays they put out are absolutely incredible to look at!
-Only God Himself knows how much time they must spend putting them together.
-They’re synced up with a radio station, the character boards dance and sing with lights and more lights everywhere!
-Last year all three of us must driven by both displays a dozen times each and Zack and Gia had actually been looking so forward to seeing what they were going to put out this year.
+The displays they put out each season are absolutely incredible and only God Himself knows how much time they must spend putting them together.
+They’re synced up with a local radio station, the character boards dance and sing with lights, lights, and more lights everywhere!
+Last year, all three of us must driven by both displays at least a dozen times, and Zack and Gia had been looking so forward to seeing what they were going to put out this year.

-So that with, I’ll get to the point.
-This October Gia and I were on our home and lo and behold, “the Halloween display was up”!
-But she was so downtrodden and her spirit still so freshly broken that as we approached their house (which is situated on the corner of a thoroughfare we pass by to get home every single day) she didn’t even glance at it.
-Her elbow was resting on the door with her chin in hand and she was just – silent.
-But I decided to make the turn and stop in front of the display anyway, thinking, “what could it hurt”.
-Well aren’t I glad I did!
+So that with, I’ll go ahead and get to the point.
+This October, Gia and I were on our way home when lo and behold, “the Halloween display was up”!
+But she was so downtrodden and her was spirit still so broken, that as we approached their house (which is situated on the corner of a thoroughfare we pass by to get home every single day) she didn’t even glance at it.
+Her elbow was resting on the door with her chin in hand and she was just … silent.
+Still, I decided to make the turn and stop in front of the display anyway, thinking, “what could it hurt”.
+Well am I ever glad I did!

-My heart is beyond full, so is my daughter’s, and I’m pretty flipping sure my husband’s is too, because I believe with EVERY shred of my being THAT HE IS SEEING ALL OF THIS!
-I bet you never realized what an impact your hearts, generosity and kindness “for strangers” was going to make on my little girl during her very darkest hours.
-But now you know!
+My heart is beyond full, so is my daughter’s, and I’m pretty flipping sure my husband’s is too, because I believe with EVERY shred of my being that he is seeing ALL of this!
+I bet you never realized what an impact your hearts, generosity, and kindness for STRANGERS was going to make on my little girl during her very darkest hours.
+WELL, NOW YOU KNOW!
 “Only Light Can Kill The Darkness” is the tag-line of my life now, and YOUR lights have killed some of ours!
 You will always be in my heart and prayers going forward.

 ~ Love Cat